Egg Curry Recipe

 Instructions

-- Boil 5 eggs for 10–12 minutes until firm, cool them in cold water, peel, prick with a fork, and shallow-fry in 2 tablespoons of oil until golden, giving the boiled eggs a crisp texture perfect for Indian egg curry.
+- Boil the eggs until firm, then cool them in cold water, peel, prick with a fork, and shallow-fry until golden for a crisp texture perfect for Indian egg curry.

-- In the same pan, heat 1 teaspoon cumin seeds until they crackle, then sauté 2 finely chopped medium onions until golden brown to form a classic onion-tomato curry base.
+- In the same pan, heat cumin seeds until they crackle, then sauté finely chopped onions until golden brown to form a classic onion-tomato curry base.

-- Add 1 tablespoon ginger-garlic paste and cook until the raw aroma disappears, enhancing the egg curry with rich, aromatic flavors.
+- Add ginger-garlic paste and cook until the raw aroma disappears, enhancing the curry with rich, aromatic flavors.

-- Stir in 2 large finely chopped tomatoes and cook until soft and mushy, creating a thick masala gravy that absorbs the spices well.
+- Stir in chopped tomatoes and cook until soft and mushy, creating a thick masala gravy that absorbs the spices well.

-- Mix 1 teaspoon turmeric powder, 1 teaspoon red chili powder, 2 teaspoons coriander powder, and salt, then sauté until the spices release oil, forming a flavorful spicy curry masala.
+- Mix in turmeric, red chili, coriander powder, and salt, then sauté until the spices release oil, forming a flavorful curry masala.

 Notes